Why Crawl Space Joists Stay Damp

 Structural risk increases when:

-These warning signs indicate that moisture is affecting the internal strength of the wood.
-Over time, prolonged dampness allows fungi responsible for wood decay to become active.
+These warning signs indicate that moisture may be affecting the internal strength of the wood.
+Over time, prolonged dampness can create conditions where decay organisms become active.

 When these symptoms appear, the situation often aligns with conditions outlined in Signs of Long-Term Crawl Space Moisture Damage, where sustained moisture exposure leads to structural deterioration.